kianaaa19/google-stock-analysis/README.md

-# Stock Market Analysis and Prediction with GOOGL
+# Google Stock Market Analysis and Prediction (GOOGL)

 ## Overview
 This project is focused on analyzing the stock market data for Alphabet Inc. (GOOGL), using the `yfinance` library to retrieve historical pricing data.
 Key analyses include examining stock prices, calculating moving averages, daily returns, volatility, and ultimately, predicting future stock prices using linear regression.